foss42/apidash/README.md

 ## Need Any Help?

-In case you need any help with API Dash or are encountering any issue while runninng the tool, please feel free to drop by our [Discord server](https://bit.ly/heyfoss) and we can have a chat in the **#foss** channel.
+In case you need any help with API Dash or are encountering any issue while running the tool, please feel free to drop by our [Discord server](https://bit.ly/heyfoss) and we can have a chat in the **#foss** channel.

 ## Provide Feedback, Report Bugs & Request New Features